mariohernandez/component-based-development/exercises/1-new-theme.md

 * Follow instructions below

 ### Compiling the theme for first time
-After you create your theme, navigate to your new theme's folder and execute the following commands to compile Sass, Javascript and Styleguide.
+After you create your theme, navigate to your new theme's folder (if not already there), and execute the following commands to compile Sass, Javascript and Styleguide.

 ```
 npm install